Penguin Press HC • 496pp. • $28.95 • 17 September 2013

 Similarly, DeepArcher doesn’t make sense as a real technology, but only as a mythic dream of freedom—a poetic idyll—in the minds of techno-libertarians and depressed lefties.
 In allegorical terms, DeepArcher is a Gnostic gateway into another place.
 That other place Mr. Pynchon terms the Deep Web, but it is no Deep Web that has ever been known.
 The real Deep Web houses drug dealers and child pornography.
 Mr. Pynchon’s utopian Deep Web is another of Mr. Pynchon’s amorphous liminal Zones, “history-free,” where ghost avatars of the recently dead congregate, where people are free to explore and exist without being seen by greater authorities.

 As a Russian gangster says, “It is asylum, no matter, you can be poorest, no home, lowest of jailbirds, obizhenka, condemned to die…DeepArcher will always take you in, keep you safe.”
 Yeah, right.
 In fact, DeepArcher is the latest iteration of the Telluric Hollow Earth, the concave inner side of our planet which figures in both Mason & Dixon and Against the Day.
-Such dream-spaces disappear as soon as they are found to be scientifically impossible.
+Such dream-spaces disappear as soon as they are found to be scientifically impossible. ((In Mr. Pynchon’s work, such spaces also exist in more abstract forms.
+Against the Day’s Yashmeen Halfcourt writes skeptically of mathematics as “a reflection of some less-accessible reality, through close study of which one might perhaps learn to pass beyond the difficult given world”—until Cantor and then Gödel bring that idyll crashing down as well.
+I believe this is why Mr. Pynchon picked the Riemann Hypothesis for Yashmeen’s epiphanic moment: not only because it is a statistical approximation of the chaotic distribution of prime numbers, but also because it is still an unsolved problem, neither fixed in place nor shown to be unprovable.
+The Riemann Hypothesis still exists as an open door of the sort that we seem to need so badly.
+Unsolved problems are idylls.))
 The pinning down of phenomena in scientific terms, whether it is Pavlovian conditioning, nuclear science, or even the postal system, functionalizes it so that it can be incorporated soullessly into the miserable ideology of your choice: capitalism, socialism, monarchy, democracy, you name it.
 Plato’s vision of the ordering of the soul, the high hopes of Kepler for cosmic harmony, and even Alan Turing’s dream of a computer indistinguishable from a human all derive a mythic resonance from the doubts that such things could ever be.
 More bleakly, Leibniz’s glorious dream of universal computation was finally killed by Kurt Gödel, just as Darwin had murdered the humanist idea of man existing halfway between animal and God.
 Likewise the pantheistic visions of Wordsworth, Coleridge, and Goethe cannot seize us so totally now that they have been decisively shorn of absolute truth.
 The idyll maintains its shimmering, alluring quality precisely because of our lack of knowledge of it, as in Mason and Dixon:

 “Once the solar parallax is known,” they told me, “once the necessary Degrees are